← Back to Docs

 app.use((req, res, next) => {

-const rgtaRef = req.query.rgta_ref;
+const swarmRef = req.query.swarm_ref;

-if (rgtaRef) {
+if (swarmRef) {

 // Store in session (or database tied to user)